 I’m often asked how to recruit more and better individuals in this business.
-And, while there isn’t a ‘magic elixir’ to solve this, there are certainly some best practices that can help you be more successful.
+And, while there isn’t a ‘magic elixir’ to solve this, there are certainly some best practices that can help you be more successful in recruiting.
 With January comes a new year and a prime time for recruiting, so now is a great time to refocus your recruiting efforts and grow your organization.

 Here are 5 tips for more successful recruiting: